chhe/livecli/docs/cli.rst

 Tutorial
 --------

-Streamlink is command-line application, this means the commands described here should be typed into a terminal.
+Livecli is command-line application, this means the commands described here should be typed into a terminal.
 On Windows this means you should open the `command prompt`_ or `PowerShell`_, on Mac OS X open the `Terminal`_ app and if you're on Linux or BSD you probably already know the drill.

-The way Streamlink works is that it's only a means to extract and transport the streams, and the playback is done by an external video player.
-Streamlink works best with `VLC`_ or `mpv`_, which are also cross-platform, but other players may be compatible too, see the :ref:`Players` page for a complete overview.
+The way Livecli works is that it's only a means to extract and transport the streams, and the playback is done by an external video player.
+Livecli works best with `VLC`_ or `mpv`_, which are also cross-platform, but other players may be compatible too, see the :ref:`Players` page for a complete overview.

-Now to get into actually using Streamlink, let's say you want to watch the stream located on http://twitch.tv/day9tv, you start off by telling Streamlink where to attempt to extract streams from.
-This is done by giving the URL to the command :command:`streamlink` as the first argument:
+Now to get into actually using Livecli, let's say you want to watch the stream located on http://twitch.tv/day9tv, you start off by telling Livecli where to attempt to extract streams from.
+This is done by giving the URL to the command :command:`livecli` as the first argument:

 .. code-block:: console

-    $ streamlink twitch.tv/day9tv
+    $ livecli twitch.tv/day9tv
     [cli][info] Found matching plugin twitch for URL twitch.tv/day9tv Available streams: audio, high, low, medium, mobile (worst), source (best)